Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 6. Reduces Inflammation:

-Drumsticks have anti-inflammatory properties, which can help reduce the symptoms of inflammatory conditions like arthritis and may help lower the risk of chronic diseases.
+It has anti-inflammatory properties, which can help reduce the symptoms of inflammatory conditions like arthritis and may help lower the risk of chronic diseases.

 How to Cook with Drumsticks